turnersale/podcast_notes/Lead to Win/notes.md

   - Make the first step
     - A detailed plan can help, but procrastination destroys potential
     - Hold your goals tightly and your strategy lightly

+## Episode 9 - 3 Emotions That Keep You Stuck (and How to Overcome Them)
+-